 Note: This guide is not a comparison with other existing cluster visualisation tools. instead it's a walkthrough of the installation and some features that Headlamp provides.

 - A Kubernetes cluster you control.
 We'll take advantage of Civo's super-fast managed K3s service to experiment with this quickly.
-If you don't yet have an account, sign up to the beta now to take advantage of quick deploy times and $70 free credit per month!
-Alternatively, you could also use any other Kubernetes cluster.

 - kubectl installed, and the

 Make sure you can connect to your Kubernetes cluster by running